polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

 The last setting called **[spa_enabled]** will default resolving to your _"/etc/www/index.html"_ file, unless some other file matches any other rules, such as a _"default.html"_ file in some sub-folder triggering a match.
 This allows you to create SPA web applications, where resolving occurs on the frontend.
 This is useful for things such as Angular and ReactJS that's using frontend URL routing, where everything is still served the same _"index.html"_ file.
 Its default value is false.

-### Dynamic URLs

-If you've got a file called _"default.html"_, and the client is requesting a URL that does not have an associated physical file existing for the absolute path specified - Then your _"default.html"_ file will resolve the specified URL.
-Such a _"default.html"_ file can also optionally have a Hyperlambda code behind file, allowing you to serve dynamic content based upon the URL of the request.
-This allows you to use dynamic URLs, to for instance lookup files from your database and serve back as dynamic content.

-If you want to use dynamic pages, you can retrieve the request URL by invoking the **[request.url]** slot to retrieve the request URL.

 ## Interceptors

+Interceptors are a common feature for both the `HttpApiExecutorAsync` resolver and the `HttpFileExecutorAsync` resolver.
 An interceptor is a Hyperlambda file named _"interceptor.hl"_.
 It will intercept all requests going to the folder it's located, or a sub-folder, and create a combined lambda object consisting of both the interceptor.hl file, and the file responsible for resolving the URL.

 To understand interceptors, imagining the following two Hyperlambda files.